-General Education: SCC: Area A; CSU: Area B2, B3
+General Education: IGETC: Area 5B, Area 5C; CSU: Area B2, B3

-This course, intended for biology majors, covers evolution, ecology, and the diversity of life.
-Laboratory includes invertebrate and vertebrate dissection and several weekend and all day field trips.
-Students must successfully complete both the lecture and the laboratory portions of the course.
+This course for biology majors covers evolution, ecology, and the diversity of life.
+The laboratory component includes invertebrate and vertebrate dissection.
 Field trips may be required with some involving a fee.